 Black Swan (2010) Director: Darren Aronofsky

-Director Darren Aronofsky called this the natural counterpart to his other film about artistic perfection also released in 2010, The Fighter.
-The story for the film is based on an original story by Andres Heinz, one of the screenwriters.
+Director Darren Aronofsky called Black Swan the natural counterpart to his other film about artistic perfection also released in 2010, The Fighter.
+The plot for Black Swan is based on an original story by Andres Heinz, who later became one of the screenwriters.

-The film stars Natalie Portman and Mila Kunis in a plot focused on the deeply psychological struggles faced by ballet dancers fighting to achieve notoriety and perfection during a New York City performance of Tchaikovsky’s Swan Lake.
-The lead ballerina (Portman), our main character, has hallucinations of sexual encounters, and begins self-harming without realizing it.
-She plays the White Swan, and is countered by the other lead ballerina who plays the Black Swan.
-In the end, she fabricates a scene in which she breaks a mirror and stabs the Black Swan with a shard, only to find she has stabbed herself (i.e. she kills herself for perfection).
+The film stars Natalie Portman and Mila Kunis in a plot focused on the deeply troubling psychological struggles faced by ballet dancers as they fight to achieve notoriety and perfection during a New York City performance of Tchaikovsky’s Swan Lake.
+The lead ballerina (Portman), our protagonist, has hallucinations of sexual encounters, and begins a disturbing trend of self-harm without realizing it.
+She plays the White Swan, and is countered by another lead ballerina who plays the Black Swan.
+In the end, she fabricates a scene in which she breaks a mirror and stabs the Black Swan with a shard, only to find she has only stabbed herself (i.e. she kills herself for perfection).
 She delivers a flawless performance and passes out at the end as the staff rush to find medical help.